dongwq/grails-pjax/Readme.md

 ##Why Pjax?
 just load a containter from remote with ajax ?
 Yes.But more than that.
-no more loading of css and js files .
+No more loading of css and js files .
 No page flash when refresh. u can add loading animation.
-Last but import, it shows rightly when no push state support in the browser!
+Last but important, it shows rightly when no push state support in the browser!

 ##Usage